NurulhusnaJamalAli/GiniEmail-AI-based-Email-Content-Generator-Tool/README.md

 - Double-check that you have set up the OpenAI API key correctly.
 - Ensure that all required dependencies are installed.

-## FAQ

-**Q: Can I use GiniEmail for commercial purposes?**
-A: Yes, GiniEmail is open-source and distributed under the MIT License, allowing commercial use.

-**Q: What is the maximum email length that can be generated?**
-A: The maximum email length can be set by the user during email generation, ranging from 50 to 2000 characters.

-**Q: Is my API key secure?**
-A: Your API key should be kept confidential and not shared publicly to prevent unauthorized access to your OpenAI resources.
-Store it securely in the `.env` file.